 So that means things like reducing the size of Bears Ears and the Grand Staircase Escalate by nearly 2 million acres combined, WTF.
 How could that possibly be beneficial to future generations?
 Don’t these lands deserve more decency than just being sold off to the highest bidder?
 I certainly think so.
 That’s why it’s time to stand up and fight and protect our lands!
 The first step is to see what is already being done.

 Upon the issue of the Executive Order, the CEO of Patagonia issued a letter to explain the reasons why the company would be fighting the presidential order and why it was unconstitutional.
 There is also a full explanation of what we can do to help on the website: Wilderness Society.
 I’m not asking you to donate any money unless you want to, but I am asking you to write to your congressman and tell him all the reasons why you think that we should protect and save our National Parks and National Monuments, and secure our wildernesses for the preservation of wildlife and for future generations.

 Opening up National Park lands to oil drilling is unconstitutional and a mere piece of paper does not change a thing in my opinion.
 If this issue is constantly attacked by those of us who believe in the National Park Service, then maybe together we can keep this issue in court long enough that an auction or bidding of these lands never occurs.

 I intend to be one voice that sees this through.
 I stand along everyone who believes that this land is our land, and it’s protection is of utmost importance.

-So enjoying ringing in the New Year, drink to your favorite moments, but also know that the battle has just begun and 2018 is the time to speak up, to make your force heard, and to fight for what you believe.
+So enjoy ringing in the New Year, drink to your favorite moments and cherish all the things the lord has provided, but also know that the battle has just begun and 2018 is the time to speak up, to make your voice heard, and to fight for what you believe.
 I’m right here, pen (or computer) in hand, ready.

 This article appeared first on The Cassey Excursion.